George Shearing Day

 Shearing first made a name for himself playing with the Harry Parry band in 1940.
 A popular member of the group, Shearing won seven Melody Maker polls in a row.

-Turing down several music scholarships Shearing preferred instead to continue working as an entertainer playing piano and accordion at a local pub.
+Turning down several music scholarships, Shearing preferred instead to continue working as an entertainer playing piano and accordion at a local pub.

 After immigrating to the U.S. in 1947 his unique style, a classically influenced blend of bop and swing, gained significant popularity.